-Our reward system is in the form of badges and certificates and is for distance or a national Level of achievement from Swim England.
+Our reward system is in the form of badges and certificates.
+One is for distance or a national Level of achievement from Swim England.
 Below are the range of badges that our students work towards.
 For information about our lessons click on the lessons tab.

 Duckling awards are designed to help toddlers enjoy learning to swim.
 They are designed to help toddlers enjoy learning to swim with help from the teachers.
 With Duckling Awards your child can work towards four different colourful Awards.
 Each Award has its own certificate and badge.

 Duckling 1 will see children start to move by themselves in the water.
 By Duckling 4 they will be jumping in, going underwater, floating and travel 10 metres without support.

 Duckling Awards are great at promoting increased independence and water confidence.

 Covering distances of between five and 100m, the Rainbow Stroke Distance Awards complement Stages 1-7 of the ASA Learn to Swim Framework.

 The Rainbow Stroke Distance Awards offer swimmers a further challenge after they have attained the Rainbow Distance Awards.